madlou/slimstore-infrastructure/README.md

  - Clone the backend repo into a suitable folder
  - Install Eclipse IDE (or similar), along with LOMBOK support
- - Open the project in eclipse and it should build/run on port 8084 out of the box
+ - Open the project in eclipse and it should run on port 8084 out of the box

 ### Development Frontend

  - Clone the frontend repo into a suitable folder
+ - Install VS Code IDE (or similar)
+ - Open the project in VS Code and it should run on port 3001 out of the box
+ - `npm run dev`

+### Development Customer Display

+ - Clone the customerdisplay repo into a suitable folder
+ - Install VS Code IDE (or similar)
+ - Open the project in VS Code and it should run on port 3002 out of the box
- - Start
+ - `npm run dev`

 ### Development Infratructure